daevlin/Zero2Auto_homework/README.md

 	Permanent Link : https://www.virustotal.com/gui/file/a0ac02a1e6c908b90173e86c3e321f2bab082ed45236503a21eb7d984de10611/detection/f-a0ac02a1e6c908b90173e86c3e321f2bab082ed45236503a21eb7d984de10611-1592748951

-Which is a indicator that the sample might be malicous.
+This may be is a indicator that the sample might be malicous.

 Looking at the imports with rabin2 -i main_bin.exe we can see that the sample import the following API calls: